cse112-sp22-group13/cse112-sp22-group13/admin/meetings/101121-kickoff.md

   * Search for a cooking API and scrape it instead.
 * JSON databases
 * Website needed on top of application?
 * Ideas for a name?
+(Will choose during hangout tomorrow)
 * Ideas for our introduction video?
+  * Christian volunteered to do the video editing

 # Adjournment
 There being no further business to discuss, the meeting was adjourned at 7:02 PM.